How do you uncover unmet needs in the market?

 Keep polishing those diamonds, but keep in mind that…

 Customer Discovery Isn’t Everything

-However, there’s more to building products that businesses buy than customer discovery:
+There’s more to building products that businesses buy than customer discovery.

-The Lean B2B Course will show you how to reach product-market fit in B2B.
+The Lean B2B Course will show you exactly how to reach product-market fit in B2B.

 - Finding early adopters;

 - How to apply the Lean Startup methodology in B2B;

 - How to Use The Customer Discovery Process to Reduce Your Startup’s Risk